-Truce extended for 2 days in Gaza; more hostages expected to be freed | Gephardt Daily
+11 more Israeli hostages released by Hamas captors as truce extended | Gephardt Daily

 Nov.
-27 (UPI) — Qatar’s Ministry of Foreign Affairs announced Monday that a truce between Israeli forces and Hamas has been extended for an additional two days in the Gaza Strip, as a fourth group of hostages was expected to be released.
+27 (UPI) — Eleven more Israeli hostages were released by their Hamas captors on Monday as Qatar announced that a truce between Israel and Hamas has been extended for an additional two days.

-Foreign ministry spokesman Majed Al Ansari announced the news on X, formerly known as Twitter.

-Israel received a release list containing the names of 12 Israeli women and children overnight, while Hamas has provided Israel authorities with a list of an unknown number of Palestinians it wants freed from Israeli prisons in exchange.

-Monday’s exchange would bring to 51 the number of Israeli hostages freed since the four-day truce took effect Friday.
+The Israeli hostages, which included nine children and two mothers, were released to the Red Cross, the Israeli Defense Forces announced.

+The miliary and Shin Bet intelligence personnel were accompanying the released hostages inside Israeli territory, the IDF said, adding that after they undergo an initial medical assessment, the 11 will be reunited with their families.

+“The IDF, together with the entire Israeli security establishment, will continue operating until all the hostages are returned home,” the military said.

+“We have now successfully facilitated the release and transfer of 11 hostages held in Gaza,” the International Committee of the Red Cross confirmed in a post on X. “The ICRC was not involved in the negotiations, and its role has been to facilitate the agreement as a neutral intermediary.”

+The latest releases marked the fourth and final phase of a deal between Israel and Hamas to release 50 captives in return for a four-day pause in the Gaza war.
 Hamas has another 20 to 40 Israeli hostages it could release in the coming days.

+“We are continuing with the outline that has been agreed to and we are also continuing with our main goal: To bring about the release of our hostages, to complete the elimination of Hamas and — of course — to ensure that this threat will not recur in Gaza,” Israeli Prime Minister Benjamin Netanyahu said ahead of a budget meeting Monday evening,

+“What has been will not be — neither will there be a regime that encourages terrorism, educates for terrorism and pays for terrorism,” he said.

-That could potentially prolong the temporary cease-fire through Saturday morning because under the terms of the agreement brokered by Qatar it is extended by a day for every 10 additional hostages released by Hamas, limited to 10 days in total.
+Qatari foreign ministry spokesman Majed Al Ansari announced earlier Monday that the cease-fire has been extended for another two days, potentially prolonging the temporary cease-fire through Saturday morning under the terms of the agreement.

+The deal, brokered by Qatar calls for extending the truce by one day for every 10 additional hostages released by Hamas, limited to 10 days in total.

 Hamas had said in a statement late Sunday that it was hoping an extension would be possible with the aim of increasing the number of Palestinian prisoners freed from the 117 Israel has handed back thus far.